Confidential Agent: Critical response

 According to "The Big Sleep Comparisons 1945/46", a featurette on the 2000 DVD release of Bacall's film The Big Sleep, her reviews for Confidential Agent, her second movie role, were largely negative, with particular aspersions cast on her performance as a "jaded industrial heiress".

 According to film historian Robert Gitt, host of the featurette, Warner studio head Jack L. Warner was lobbied to have certain scenes in The Big Sleep re-shot, to rectify performance problems with Bacall identified in Confidential Agent, which he did.

-In her own autobiography, Bacall said that she begged not to have to do the film, but couldn't break her contract that early, though her career never fully recovered from Confidential Agent.
+In her own autobiography, Bacall said that she begged not to have to do the film, but couldn't break her contract that early.

 In The Nation in 1945, critic James Agee wrote, "Confidential Agent is a surprisingly serious translation of Graham Greene's thriller ... this is in some ways an exciting and good picture, the best attempt yet, though still inadequate, to make the most of a Greene novel.
 Charles Boyer, imaginatively cast, gives the agent a proper balance of incongruous frailty, incompetence, tragic responsibility, and moral courage; Lauren Bacall is still amateurish and she is about as English as Pocahontas, but her very individual vitality more than make up for her deficiencies."